 Customer-focused content is honest, trustworthy, and as unbiased as possible.
 This is content that truthfully answers the burning questions your audience has.
 It has their best interest in mind, which is what everyone wants to find when they're getting ready to make a purchase.

 Video allows you to literally show who you are on a different level than writing.
 Plus — and this is a big component of being customer-focused — video is one of the mediums most audiences want to see more of.

-While you’re taking a lot at your technology stack, there are probably some apps or programs that aren’t as useful as they used to be.
+While you’re taking stock of your technology stack, there are probably some apps or programs that aren’t as useful as they used to be.
 Now is the time to jettison those to make room for the new toys you’ll collect throughout the year.

-Whether you’re a marketing director of a local business or a content manager of a national brand (or something in between), we’ve all had to flex our creative muscles to keep the content wheels spinning over the past several months.
+Whether you’re a marketing director of a local business or a content manager of a national brand (or something in between), the thing you can never lose sight of is your customer.

 Being customer-focused isn’t just a component of your content marketing strategy, as I outlined above.
 Your ideal customers — and understanding what they need and want and fear — should be your obsession.